Vánočka

-It has a reputation for being difficult to prepare, so in many households superstitions and special customs are attached to the baking process.
-When making vánočka, it is said that one must think of everyone dear to you.
-Another custom is to avoid touching the vánočka with metal.
-Finally, the person who is making the vánočka should jump up and down while the dough rises.
+It has a reputation for being difficult to prepare, so in many households superstitions and special customs were attached to the baking process in the past.
+When making vánočka, it was said that one must think of everyone dear to you.
+Another custom was to avoid touching the vánočka with metal.
+Finally, the person who was making the vánočka should jump up and down while the dough rises.

 The bread is named after Vánoce meaning Christmas in Czech (Vianoce in Slovak).

 Out of identical dough, a loaf called mazanec is made at Easter.